-At this time the engine should have the correct grade of oil added (2200 = 2.31, 3300 = 3.51) refer to the engine manual for the grade.
+At this time the engine should have oil of the recommended grade and quantity added - refer to the engine manual for specific detail.
 Pour slowly to minimize the chance of spillage and refit the dipstick.
 Remove the "Do Not Run: Contains No Oil" tag from the engine.